boonlogic/boon-docs/docs/Amber_REST.md

 ## GET /config

 Get the current configuration of an Amber sensor instance.
 Note that the response includes `percentVariation` and `features`, which are not present in the posted configuration.
 These two hyperparameters are not set by the user but rather discovered automatically during autotuning.
+For complete configuration documentation see [Configuring Amber](AmberDocs/Overview.md/#Configuring_Amber).

 HTTP header values: